andoidam/skwebapp-api/readme.md

-# API - Send message & Subscribe for user
+# API - Send message & Subscribe for users

 ## Welcome to our API